pushpullleg/Datathon/Doctor_Idle_Time/README.md

 ## 🎯 Solution Delivered

 This package contains a comprehensive data-driven analysis that:
-- ✅ Identifies **2,240 flow bottleneck events** where staff availability and patient demand are misaligned
+- ✅ Identifies **2,179 flow bottleneck events** where staff availability and patient demand are misaligned
+- ✅ Analysis includes realistic **10-minute transition buffer** for doctors (charting, handwashing, etc.)
-- ✅ Quantifies **1,423 hours of patient wait time** that can be eliminated through process improvements
+- ✅ Quantifies **1,387 hours of patient wait time** that can be eliminated through process improvements
 - ✅ Proposes **zero-cost operational changes** to improve throughput by 25%
 - ✅ Provides **actionable 8-month implementation roadmap** with clear milestones